Treatments for sleep problems

 Drug treatments for sleep problems

 There are four main groups of drugs that can be helpful.
 They’re most likely to have an effect when just one factor is causing your sleep disturbance.
-You may find it useful to take a combination of drugs from more than one of these groups.
-Your GP or hospital specialist will be able to advise on which drugs are most likely to help you.
+You may find it useful to take drugs from more than one of these groups:

 Non-steroidal anti-inflammatory drugs (NSAIDs)